Key Features

 - On the server, the password is decrypted in-memory only using the private key, ensuring that credentials are never stored or transmitted in plaintext.

 This mechanism kind of emulates HTTPS encryption even when running on an insecure network, preventing credentials from being exposed to packet sniffing or MITM attacks.
+Breaking a 4096-bit RSA key with current classical computers would take longer than the age of the universe, well over 10^100 years.
+Even with today’s most advanced quantum computers, decrypting it is still impossible, as they lack the millions of stable qubits required to run Shor’s algorithm effectively.

 Drop Zone File Encryption